-“My only option was to come up here and try out, “ said Molinari.
+“My only option was to come up here and try out,” Molinari said.
 “I wanted to (play), but the uncertainty was really high.
-But, I came up here and I tried out for the team and Coach Stewart (Bill Stewart) gave me an opportunity.
+But, I came up here and I tried out for the team and Coach (Bill) Stewart gave me an opportunity.
 Once I made the team, I knew that was the fit for me.”

-When Molinari was a freshman, Bill Stewart had put together one of the most iconic rosters in West Virginia football history.
-That year, Geno Smith, Tavon Austin, Stedman Bailey, and Bruce Irvin led the Mountaineers to an unforgettable Orange Bowl victory, defeating the Clemson Tigers 70-33.
+When Molinari was a freshman, he came into one of the most iconic rosters in WVU football history.
+That year, Geno Smith, Tavon Austin, Stedman Bailey, and Bruce Irvin (all now in the NFL) led the Mountaineers to an unforgettable Orange Bowl victory, defeating the Clemson Tigers 70-33.

 According to Molinari, that game rings a bell as one of the best moments of his football career.

 “A lot of great experiences, you’ve got the Orange Bowl victory, and I had a lot of great individual performances that are very relevant in my brain,” said Molinari, reminiscing on his gridiron days.
 “Just very memorable.
 Just being a part of a team and being able to experience that for four years was what sticks out the most.
 And the friendships that I made and just being able to be around those type of guys and experience that, that’s what sticks out the most.”

 For most athletes, their collegiate athletic experience ends when their four years of eligibility run out.
 But for Molinari, he now has the opportunity to partake in yet another Division I sport at WVU as a graduate assistant for the Men’s Golf team.